rishivanukuru/rishivanukuru.github.io/index.md

 1. Drawing on insights from a qualitative study of a series of real team meetings, and a review of research from the cognitive and social sciences, I developed conceptual devices to help translate temporal actions into spaces for design.
 2. I built new prototyping tools to understand AI capabilities when operating on multimodal meeting data across time.
-3. I then designed new AI-powered interface concepts, demonstrating the value of a design process grounded in how real work actually takes place, instead of the ever-changing capabilities of the next model release.
+3. I then designed new interface concepts to demonstrate the value of a generative process grounded in how real work actually takes place, instead of the ever-changing capabilities of the next model release.

 {% include gallery id="gallery2" caption="Visualizing the process of designing interfaces with temporal work in mind." %}